 Is there ever a good time to take out a credit card cash advance?

 In short, no. If you need cash—like, actual paper cash—right now, there are typically a few other options you should explore before heading over to the nearest ATM with your credit card in tow.

 Instead, consider using a digital payment app like Cash App, Venmo, or Paypal to send people money instead of paying them in cash.
-In this new modern world, even farmer's and flea market vendors very often take digital payments.
+In this new modern world, even farmers and flea market vendors often accept digital payments.

 If you find yourself frequently needing paper bills, make sure to take out a portion of your paycheck in cash whenever you deposit it.
 That way you won't have to pay ATM or cash advance fees when you head out to your favorite cash-only tapas place.

 Even writing a check and taking it to a check-cashing store is a better option than taking out a credit card cash advance.
 You'll still have to pay a fee to get your cash, but you won't be charged any interest.